DaveBitter/minor-webdev_web-app-from-scratch/opdracht_2/JQuery.md

 + Speed
 + Spaghetti code

 Multiple DOM manipulations slows down you website.
 This is especially bad in big production environments where every second counts.
 Due to all the selectors and jQuery code the file can become a nightmare to work in.
-This especially happens when you don't understand the javacript behind jQuery.
+This especially happens when you don't understand the JavaScript behind jQuery.
 The 'copy-paste' mentality makes the files unnecessarily long.

 ## Conclusion
 When you fully understand the basic ways of accomplishing what libraries like jQuery do, there's no problem with using them.
 When you don't, problems can arise.
 It's also a good idea to check how well a library is documented and supported before relying on it in a project.